“It is nice to be important, but it is important to be nice.”

 . . .

 Location is Key.
-Make sure your set up is at a location with a lot of foot traffic for your target audience.
+Make sure your set up is at a location where there is a lot of foot traffic, specifically of your target audience.
 We set up our booth in the lobby of the campus library where there is a large number of students coming and going at any given time.

 Be prepared to explain the activity in a very short and concise manner so that people can make an informed decision to participate or not.
 We asked: would you be interested in sharing a quote or mantra you live by to promote mental wellness in our campus community?

-Once people showed interest, we explained to them that we will take pictures but it will be below the shoulder and won’t include their faces or any other identifying features.
-We also explained that we will post them on the Peer Support Centre Facebook page to share the positive messages to inspire mental health and mental wellness.
+Once people showed interest, we explained to them that we will take pictures but it will be below the shoulder and won’t include their face or any other identifying features.
+We also explained that we will post the picture on the Peer Support Centre’s Facebook page to share their positive message to inspire mental health and mental wellness.